 Note: RRC parameter design is up to RAN2.

-When SFN scheme is configured to one PUCCH resource, if the PUCCH resource is transmitted with multiple repetitions, each repetition is transmitted in STxMP SFN manner.
+When SFN scheme is configured to one PUCCH resource, if the PUCCH resource is transmitted with multiple repetitions and applies two indicated joint/UL TCI states, each repetition is transmitted in STxMP SFN manner.

+Only up to one of {rel-17 PUCCH TDM scheme, single-DCI based STxMP SFN scheme} can be configured by RRC.

 Updated Proposal 8b: